 Konrad Adenauer Research Prize - The Royal Society of Canada, the University of Toronto, and the Alexander von Humboldt Foundation

-Dennis Danielson, (English) has been awarded the Konrad Adenauer Research Prize.
+Dennis Danielson, (English) was awarded the 2011 Konrad Adenauer Research Prize.
 Established through the generosity of the Alexander von Humboldt Foundation, this award is made to highly qualified Canadian scholars whose research work in the humanities or in the social sciences has earned international recognition and who are among the group of leading scholars in their respective area of specialization.
 The aim of the award is to promote academic relations between Canada and the Federal Republic of Germany, and it is presented to honour lifetime academic achievement.

 Fellows - John Simon Guggenheim Memorial Foundation